Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Here are some items that you should be sure to bring to Vis.
 Keep in mind that while you can often buy what you forgot to pack in Croatia, Vis doesn’t have as many shops as other islands.

-Water shoes — Absolutely essential for all Croatia swimming.
-They help you stay upright on pebbly beaches and protect your feet from sharp rock slabs!
+Water shoes — Absolutely essential for all Croatia swimming, as the beaches are notoriously rocky and not sandy.
+These shoes help you stay upright on pebbly beaches and protect your feet from sharp rock slabs!

 Insulated water bottle — Stay hydrated without adding to the plastic waste problem.